jayinmt/ai-powered-text-summarization/README.md

 1. **Model Selection**: Incorporate options to select between different pre-trained models like BERT, GPT, or T5, showcasing the ability to implement and compare various AI models.
 2. **Interactive User Input**: Allow users to input text directly or provide a URL to a webpage for summarization, demonstrating skills in handling and processing user inputs.
-3. **Summarization Options**: Provide settings for the length of the summary, the style (e.g., bullet points or a paragraph), and whether to focus on specific themes or keywords.
+3. **Summarization Options**: Provide settings for the length of the summary, the style (e.g., bullet points or a paragraph), and whether to use sampling for generation.
 4. **Command Line Interface (CLI)**: Implement a simple CLI that lets users interact with the script, providing options like help, version information, and settings via command line arguments.
 5. **Performance Metrics**: Display metrics such as execution time and summary length, showing an understanding of performance evaluation in AI applications.
+6. **Error Handling**: Robust error handling to manage common issues like network failures, invalid input, or model loading errors.

 ## Installation